Introduction

 Camels are Funny Creatures

 One of the most spectacular sequences Lean shot in Spain was the scene in which Lawrence and his army storm the Turkish stronghold in Aqaba using a sweeping cavalry charge.
 As the camera follows their attack, it comes to rest on a single silent cannon, pointed ineffectually in the wrong direction.
+It’s a seamless and remarkable shot, which took an unbelievable amount of coordination.
+Lean and Young captured it in a single take.
+Yet, this sequence almost resulted in a catastrophic disaster on the ground.

 Upon arriving in Spain, the cast was required to get vaccinations to protect against local diseases.
 The needle used to inoculate Peter O’Toole’s derriere was dirty and infected.
 As a result, O’Toole had to contend with a very painful boil on his rear end, which made riding a camel an extremely uncomfortable proposition.

-The town of Aqaba in the film was actually a fake one, built on a dry river bed next to the ocean in Spain.
+The town of Aqaba in the film was a fake one, built on a dry river bed next to the ocean in Spain.
 When staging the attack, it made sense to put O’Toole at the front of the charging army.
 However, this turned out to be supremely dangerous.

 Sure enough, while riding his camel at breakneck speed and nursing his sore behind, O’Toole fell off, right in front of dozens of other charging horses.
 Miraculously, O’Toole’s camel came back and stood over top of him, literally saving his life as the other horses were forced to go around.
 “Funny creatures, camels…” Omar Sharif would say years later when recalling the incident.